-Phone: 613-836-6575, Email: info@belcherbits.com Web: www.belcherbits.com Front axle assembly
+Phone: 613-836-6575, Email: info@belcherbits.com Web: www.belcherbits.com

+Front axle assembly

 This will be a bit fiddly but will look great when completed.
-The front axle has a small riser moulded under the main cross bar; carefully remove this.Glue the front axle in place, centred under the front arms of the frame.
+The front axle has a riser moulded under the main cross bar; carefully remove this.Glue the front axle in place under the front arms of the frame.
 The larger lobe of the brake assembly faces forward.
 Next, the tie bar needs to be carefully removed from its backing, and it is glued to the front axle.
-Small (very small!) protrusions, pointing up, on the tie bar ends fit into the horizontal tabs on the brake assembly.
+Small (very small!) protrusions pointing up on the tie bar ends fit into the horizontal tabs on the brake assembly.
 The tie bar glues in from below, not above.
 See the diagram below.
 Do not install the tow bar at this stage.
 The tow bar not only steered the trolley, but also applied the brakes depending on the position of the towbar.
 A cam on the bottom of the towbar pushed down on the tie bar when the towbar was raised.
 When the towbar was hooked to the towing tractor, the brakes were released, but once in position, the towbar was raised and the brakes on the trolley were set to hold it in position.

 Time to get the trolley up on its wheels.
 Saw them off their sprues and clean up the bottom leaving a small flat.
-These were low pressure tires so they should show a bit of bulge on the bottom.
+These were low pressure tires so they should show a bit of a bulge on the bottom.
 It helps to shim up the frame (about 0.13" or so) so the flats on the tires all end up aligned.
-That is one problem with cyano glues; you generally do not get the time to line everything up after the glue is applied.

 The towbar is cleaned up and the cross bar just below the ring can have a couple small extensions added (see the illustration next page).
 The tow bar can then be glued in position in the steering yoke on the tie bar.
 The tow ring should rest on the ground (which is why the wheels go on first).